ipfs-inactive/website/content/pages/docs/api.md

   - `arg` [string]: The subsystem logging identifier.
 Use 'all' for all subsystems.
 Required: **yes**.
   - `arg` [string]: The log level, with 'debug' the most verbose and 'critical' the least verbose.
-			One of: debug, info, notice, warning, error, critical.
+			One of: debug, info, warning, error, critical.
 		 Required: **yes**.